Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Simple closed definite geodesics in singular constant curvature Lorentzian surfaces

-It is important to keep in mind that all the usual inequalities, suprema and infima encountered in Riemannian geometry when dealing with lengths of curves and geodesics are exchanged in Lorentzian geometry (for causal curves), as the reverse triangle inequality of Lemma \ref{lemma-reversetriangleinequality} already showed.
+The above reverse triangle inequality is a way to explain the so-called \emph{twin ``paradox''} (see for instance \cite[Example 22 p.173]{oneill_semi-riemannian_1983} for more details).
+It is important to keep in mind that all the usual inequalities, suprema and infima encountered in Riemannian geometry when dealing with lengths of curves and geodesics are exchanged in Lorentzian geometry for causal and anticausal curves, as the reverse triangle inequality of Lemma \ref{lemma-reversetriangleinequality} already showed.
 The best way to understand this phenomenon (confusing at first sight), is for the reader to explicitly check in the case of the Minkoswki plane $\R^{1,1}$ that timelike geodesics realize the maximal length of a causal curve between two points.
-We now generalize this observation in the following classical result. \begin{proposition} In a singular $\X$-surface $S$, a future causal curve $\gamma\colon I\to S$ is geodesic up to reparametrization if, and and only if it is \emph{locally maximizing}, namely if for any $t\in I$ there exists a connected neighbourhood $I_t=\intervalleff{a_t}{b_t}$ of $t$ in $I$ and a connected open neighbourhood $U_t$ of $\gamma(t)$ in $S$, such that $\gamma(I_t)\subset U_t$ and
+A future causal curve $\gamma\colon I\to S$ is said to be \emph{locally maximizing} if for any $t\in I$ there exists a connected neighbourhood $I_t=\intervalleff{a_t}{b_t}$ of $t$ in $I$ and a connected open neighbourhood $U_t$ of $\gamma(t)$ in $S$, such that $\gamma(I_t)\subset U_t$ and